rafaqz/Rasters.jl/README.md

 ## Data-source abstraction

-GeoData provides a standardised interface that allows many source data types to be used with identical syntax.
+Rasters provides a standardised interface that allows many source data types to be used with identical syntax.

-- Scripts and packages building on GeoData.jl can treat `AbstractRaster`, `AbstractRasterStack`, and `AbstrackRasterSeries` as black boxes.
+- Scripts and packages building on Rasters.jl can treat `AbstractRaster`, `AbstractRasterStack`, and `AbstrackRasterSeries` as black boxes.
   - The data could hold GeoTiff or NetCDF files, `Array`s in memory or `CuArray`s on the GPU - they will all behave in the same way.